kidGodzilla/status-sync-app/APP_BUILD_SPEC.md

 - If server is unreachable: show "offline" in UI but do not spam alerts.

 ## Presence Monitor Requirements
-- Use CGEventSource.secondsSinceLastEventType(.combinedSessionState) for idle time.
+- Use CGEventSource API to detect system idle time (exact API signature may vary by macOS version).
 - Determine "active/away" from idle time.
 - Update published state on a timer.
+- Use HID system state to detect keyboard/mouse activity.

 ## iMessage / FaceTime Launch
 - iMessage: sms:<handle>